 Data on complications are extremely variable due to differences in measures, patient populations, surgeon experience, and other factors.
 A rough estimation based on pooled data suggest that the risk of major complications, including DVT/PE, MI, and stroke, is approximately 3-4% and does not appear to materially differ across surgical approaches.
 The risk of minor peri-operative complications such as UTI or wound infection is approximately 8-9%.
 The limited comparative data available suggest that minimally-invasive prostatectomy performed by experienced surgeons may be associated with lower rates of minor peri-operative complications, but interpretation of these data is complicated by the younger age of patients undergoing minimally-invasive techniques, and complication rates appear significantly higher among surgeons with limited experience with the newer techniques.
-Operative blood loss is lower in minimally-invasive approaches, as are associated transfusion requirements; neither of these benefits has consistently been shown to translate to a reduced risk of major hemorrhage, however.
+Operative blood loss is lower in minimally-invasive approaches, as are associated transfusion requirements, but there is no evidence of a reduced risk of major hemorrhage.